-Provide outdoor space greater than or equal to 30% of GSG project boundary area (including building footprint).
+Provide outdoor space greater than or equal to 30% of the total site area (including building footprint).
 A minimum of 25% of that outdoor space must be vegetated (turf grass does not count as vegetation).
 An example is shown in Figure 1.